Subtropes:Author's Mistakes (General):

 - Aliens Speaking English: Ignores the difficulty of near-instantaneous translation between very different languages, to say nothing of differing physiology.
 Often acceptable, since aliens speaking a completely different language can get very annoying.

-- Antiquated Linguistics: The Theme Park Version of Victorian (essentially Present Day) English, spoken by everyone post-Regency up until the end of The Roaring Twenties. note
+- Antiquated Linguistics: The Theme Park Version of Victorian (essentially Present Day) English, spoken by everyone post-Regency up until the end of The Roaring '20s. note

 - Did Not Do the Bloody Research: mismatches the strength of Foreign Cuss Words.

-- Eternal English: Ignores the process of linguistic change, with people 1,000 years ago or 1,000 years hence speaking in the same dialect as the creators.
+- Eternal English: Ignores the process of linguistic change, with people 1,000 years ago or 1,000 years later speaking in the same dialect as the creators.

 - Language Equals Thought: Follows the controversial Sapir-Whorf Hypothesis, that language dictates (and limits) the ideas people can have and how they experience the world.
-Note that this is not necessarily error, depending on time and opinions of author.
+Note that this is not necessarily an error, depending on the time and the opinions of the author.

 - Omniglot: Languages take time to learn; very few people in Real Life speak more than four or five well.
 These people speak more, flawlessly.